 Each of the additional data sets have been integrated and cross-linked with other relevant entities.
 This has happened without requiring any database redesign or system downtime.
 All while being directly available on the web.

 Using linked data to share information gives greater flexibility between data and the applications that use it.
 Data publishers and third parties can create applications that combine information from multiple providers.

-The profiles application is now a primary channel for communicating pollution forecast to beach operators so that they can erect appropriate signage at a bathing water each morning.
+The profiles application is now a primary channel for communicating pollution forecasts to beach operators so that they can erect appropriate signage at a bathing water each morning.

-At a strategic level we have helped the Environment Agency to build a deeper understanding of the potential of linked‐data in meeting their vision to “create a better place”.
-We provide ongoing support and maintenance for the deployed solution as a managed service.
+At a strategic level we have helped the Environment Agency and NRW to build a deeper understanding of the potential of linked‐data in meeting their vision to “create a better place”.
+We provide ongoing support and maintenance for the deployed solution with NRW as a managed service.

 Linked data has enabled the Environment Agency (EA) and Natural Resources Wales (NRW) to extend the reach of their data.
-The development of this service over the six year period has shown how linked data enables us to incrementally extend and enrich an information system.
+The development of these services has shown how linked data enables the incremental extension and enrichment of an information system.
 Highlighting how we can flexibly adapt to changing needs without needing to start over and minimising costs.